Skip to main content

 Tesla Dashcam Not Saving?
-Quick USB & Settings Fix
+Complete Fix Guide (2026)

 Tesla's built-in dashcam and Sentry Mode are valuable features for security and documenting incidents.
-When recordings aren't saving, the problem is usually related to USB storage.
-This guide helps you get your dashcam working reliably.
+When recordings aren't saving, the problem is almost always related to USB storage — either the wrong format, a missing folder, or a drive that's quietly dying.
+This guide covers every common cause and fix.

 Common Dashcam Problems